-According to the NPV method, a feature should continue to be tracked if its revenues are higher than its costs, for a user determined discount rate which depends on the application.
 The receipt/outlay functions considered in our management model for tracking features are based on the results obtained from the used tracking approach, and may be applied to any tracking process as long as the quality of tracks may be evaluated.

-The experimental results hereby presented use a probabilistic tracking approach, and so the exemplified NPV outlay and receipt functions consider the filters uncertainty as well as the cost of the correspondence between features.
-These results show that the number of frames during which a missing feature tracking is maintained, depends on the certainty of the used tracking process and on the complexity of the images.
+The presented experimental results show that the number of frames during which a missing feature tracking is maintained, depends on the certainty of the used tracking process and on the complexity of the images.